shack3/EvoSimulator/README.md

     * A larger Bulk allows to storage more energy

-* Movement Efficiency : Defines the energy cost for each movement unity
+* Movement Cost : Defines the energy cost for each movement unity
-    * Inversely proportional to the Bulk
+    * Proportional to the diference bwteen the Bulk and the Maximum Bulk
+    * Equation : 1 / (genome.Maximum_Bulk - bulk)

 * Movement speed : Defines the movement speed of the being,
 	* Inversely proportional to the Age
+	* Porportional to the energy
+	* Ecuation : energy / age

 ## 6.2 Activities